This Cherry Balsamic Vinaigrette turns any salad into something special with sweet cherry flavor and the best tangy finish.

 Instructions

-• DRESSING: Combine all the ingredients except the olive oil in a small blender jar; pulse until combined.
-Drizzle in the olive oil, and pulse again until just combined and emulsified.
+• To make the dressing, combine all the ingredients except the olive oil in a small blender, pulse until combined.
+Drizzle in the olive oil and pulse again until just combined and emulsified.
 Alternatively, combine all the ingredients in a jar and shake until well combined.
 You may need to stir up the sugar as it tends to settle on the bottom.

-• ALMONDS: If desired, toast the almonds (optional) by adding the sliced almonds in a single layer to a completely dry skillet (don't add any oil) and place on medium-high heat.
-Stir the almonds every 15 seconds for about 1-2 minutes or until the color slightly darkens and they start to smell good-- but watch carefully to prevent burning.
+• To toast the almonds, spread the sliced almonds in a single layer in a dry pan over medium-high heat.
+Stir every 15 seconds for about 1–2 minutes, or until they slightly darken and become fragrant—be careful not to let them burn.
 You can also use honey-roasted almonds in this salad.

 Recipe Notes

-Note 1: Quantities: The ingredient quantities are a general guideline.
-Add more or less of your favorite salad fixings depending on your personal preference.
+Note 1: The ingredient quantities are a general guideline.
+Add more or less of your favorite salad ingredients depending on your personal preference.

-Nutrition information is calculated for a serving of the salad with dressing.
+Nutrition Note: The nutritional information is calculated for a serving of the salad with dressing.
 There are only 84 calories in a serving of just the dressing.

 More Recipes You'll Love